timbarker/Badger.Common/README.md

 ## Optional

-Wraps a value that may or may not be present
+Wraps a value that may or may not be present.
+The only way to access the value is to use the methods provided.

 ```csharp
 // Division is not defined when b is zero